-- A W-9 form signed by the non-employee, in order to gather information on the person's contact information and also, more important, a taxpayer ID number for that person.
+A W-9 form is signed by the non-employee, and you'll need this in order to verify the recipient's identity, especially the taxpayer ID number for that person.
 If you don't have a taxpayer ID or the ID is wrong, you may have to begin withholding taxes (called backup withholding) from the person's 1099 earnings.

-- The total payments for that person or business for the year.
-Remember, if you haven't paid $600 to that person during the year, you don't need to complete a 1099-MISC form (but the person must still report all the income received).
+The total payments for that person or business for the year.
+Remember, unless you are reporting backup withholding, if you haven't paid $600 to that person during the year, you don't need to complete a 1099-MISC form (but the person must still report all the income received).

 How Do I Prepare Form 1099-MISC?

 This article takes you step-by-step through the process of completing Form 1099-MISC.
 You will first need to collect information about each payee.
-If you don't have a W-9 form signed, you will need to get one.
+If you don't have a W-9 form signed by the recipient, you will need to get one.